zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/intro/intro.md

 ## Role Play Scenario

 You are leading a company to build a new e-commerce cloud native application using microservices architecture, Kubernetes and you want to automate the software development lifecycle (SDLC) to quickly innovate, delivery new features to customers constantly and faster.
 There is a Developers team that is responsible for building and testing the application.
-There is also a SRE (Site Reliability Engineering) team that will be responsible for managing the infrastructure and operations to ensure the business can meet their Service Level Objective (SLO).
+There is also a SRE (Site Reliability Engineering)/Platform Engineer team that will be responsible for provisioning the infrastructure and take care of operations to ensure the business can meet their Service Level Objective (SLO).

-During this lab you will play both Developers and SREs roles and will perform the following activities:
+During this lab you will play both Developer and SRE/Platform Engineer roles and will perform the following activities:

 As a developer: